ReyHaynes/react-redux-web-native/README.md

 2. (Optional) Rename your app in the `app.json` file.

 3. Install dependencies with `yarn install` or `npm install`.

-This will also do a `react-native eject` to generate the `/ios` & `/android` folders.
+4. Build the `/ios` and `/android` native files with `yarn eject:app`

-4. Code the greatest app of all time.
+5. Code the greatest app of all time. 🤔

 ### Requirements